fenago/kafka-advanced/lab_guides/md/Lab_7-3.md

 #### Tips for using Avro with Kafka and Hadoop

-Avoid advanced Avro features which are not supported by polyglot language mappings.
-Think simple data transfer objects or structs.
-Don't use magic strings,  use enums instead as they provide better validation.

 Document all records and fields in the schema.
 Documentation is imperative for future usage.
 Documents what the fields and records